JMarkstrom/freeradius/index.rst

 SAS/STA
 -------

-The same clients added in FreeRADIUS using the :code:`Client_Updater.sh` script must also be added to SAS or STA.
+Next, the FreeRADIUS host IP must also be added to SAS or STA as an *Auth Node*.

-To add a RADIUS client:
+To add the FreeRADIUS agent host as SAS/STA auth node:

 #.
 Open a browser and navigate to **SAS/STA**
 #.
 Authenticate as operator and then navigate to the :guilabel:`Comms` tab